AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 rm vsearch-2.5.1-macos-x86_64.tar.gz
 ```

-There we changed into our "bin" directory, downloaded the vsearch too, unpacked it, copied the main executable file into our "bin" directory so that it is in our [PATH](http://localhost:4000/bash/modifying_your_path) and we can call it from anywhere, then deleted the compressed downloaded file.
+There we changed into our "bin" directory, downloaded the vsearch tool, unpacked it, copied the main executable file into our "bin" directory so that it is in our [PATH](http://localhost:4000/bash/modifying_your_path) and we can call it from anywhere, then deleted the compressed downloaded file.

 **usearch**
-To get the free, 'lightweight' version of usearch, you need to go to [https://www.drive5.com/usearch/download.html](https://www.drive5.com/usearch/download.html), and fill out a (very) short form in order to have a download link sent to you.
-This usually happens virtually instantly in my experience.
-After getting the link and downloading the file, assuming you're working on a Mac and you got the same version as noted above (v10.0.240) into your default download directory, the following commands should get usearch working properly (the sudo command will require you to enter your login password for your computer):
+To get the free version of usearch, you need to go to [https://www.drive5.com/usearch/download.html](https://www.drive5.com/usearch/download.html), and fill out a (very) short form in order to have a download link sent to you.
+This usually happens virtually instantly.
+After getting the link and downloading the file, assuming you're working on a Mac and you downloaded the same version as noted above (v10.0.240) into your default download directory, the following commands should get usearch working properly (the sudo command will require you to enter your login password for your computer):

 ```